 - Orange slices, whole cranberries, star anise, and cinnamon sticks for garnish

-SERVE: For the prettiest presentation, serve in glasses and garnish with extra fruit, star anise, and cinnamon sticks.
+GARNISH/SERVE: For the prettiest presentation, serve in a glass jar or cup and garnish with extra fruit, star anise, and cinnamon sticks.

 - If you are going to make half a batch, we still recommend using a full orange, 1 cup of cranberries, two cinnamon sticks, and star anise even if you reduce the sugar and juice.